-Relief is ahead.
-Following is our round up of the best fans we've tested and reviewed.
-If you're not sure exactly what kind of fan you need, skip past the chart and read our buying advice first.
+If you're not sure exactly what kind of fan will suit you best, skip past the chart and read our buying advice first.
+Otherwise, read on for our recommendations.
+We have options for all budgets.

 You may also want to check out our round up of the best budget cooling products.